tharittk/cs140e-24win/labs/1-compile/README.md

 you are right:

   1. Give two different fixes for `2-wait.c` and check that they work.
+	Mark mbox->status as volatile
+	Add asm volatile ("" ::: "memory") to the instruction inside the while loop.
+	This forces the the program to perform fresh read despite not marking status as volatile.
   2. Which of the two files `4-fb.c` and `5-fb.c` (or: both, neither) have a problem?
 What is it?
 If one does and not the other, why?
      Give a fix.

+	Actually, 4-fb.c should fail due to compiler reordering the instructions.
+	If we run gcc with, says -O3, we will observe that, for example, only the instruction that store height=960 and width=1280 gets store ri, [addr] before hte mbox->write is executed (compiler reorder).
+	This will cause the problem with peripheral that read the data as the whole `struct` is not appropriately written (offset, etc instructions come after mbox->write).

 ### Questions about example-pointer.